 - In assessing your likely future needs, take full account of the life expectancy of you and your spouse - and of the effects of inflation.

 - Do not draw too rigid a distinction between income and capital in your planning.
 It is not necessarily unwise to live off capital.
 Good planning sometimes involves spending capital as well as income, for example to facilitate gifts by older people.
-Remember, tax rules change - especially before / after General Elections - so try to avoid schemes that take a long time to come to fruition; and try to keep your plans flexible so you can adapt them when the rules do change.
+Remember, tax rules change - especially before / after General Elections - so try to avoid planning that takes a long time to come to fruition; and try to keep your plans flexible so you can adapt them when the rules do change.

 - Do not put off tax saving measures, but make the most of opportunities while they last.
 You never know when the rules will change.
 Provided you can afford a particular tax planning arrangement, and it makes sense regardless of whether or not the law changes, do not delay in implementing it.